Mangsee Islands: History

-Geography and society
+Geography, society, and accessibility

-The islands are situated in the Sulu Sea at the southwestern tip of the country, at the edge of the international treaty limits separating the Philippines and Malaysia.
+The islands and reefs are situated in the Sulu Sea at the southwestern tip of the Philippines, and access are difficult as there are no tourist means of transportation to them.
+The Coycoy Reef, also known as the Mangsee Great Reef, is the westernmost point of the country before and beside the Malaysia–Philippines border which is an international treaty boundary that separates the Philippines and Malaysia as such the area just after the reef where the said boundary is located is prone to illegal entry by people between two countries upon passing into it due to their very close proximity.
 South Mangsee Island is the larger of the two islands at just 23 square hectares.
 The islands are very densely populated by over 9,000 persons, mostly Muslim of the Sama and Molbog ethnicities.
 South Mangsee houses the bulk of inhabitants as well as government institutions such as an elementary school established in 1975.
 The Mangsee Islands is closer to mainland Sabah, Malaysia, than to the southernmost Palawan town of Balabac, to which it belongs as a barangay.

 There have been issues with the islands' water supply: in 2000, Mangsee was hit by an epidemic killing around 200 people over two weeks, in what was believed to be cholera.
 As of 2012, the barangay still did not have a resident doctor.
 Due to the problems, most islanders seek treatment in neighbouring Banggi Island, Sabah.
 Smuggling to and from Malaysia, as well as fishing, are chief economic activities in Mangsee.

-Accessibility

-Access to the Mangsee Islands is difficult, as there are no regular means of transportation to the area.